 Tokyo to Himeji

-If you are traveling from Tokyo to Himeji, you may use your Japan Rail Pass on the JR Tokaido/Sanyo Shinkansen bullet train.
+If you are traveling from Tokyo to Himeji, you may use your Japan Rail Pass on the Tokaido and Sanyo Shinkansen bullet train lines.
 The direct Hikari trains span the distance in approximately three and a half hours.

 Kyoto to Himeji